How To Improve Mental Health In Seniors: Insights By Michael Osland

 Stay Socially Connected, Advises Michael Osland

 When you are getting on in age, it can often become more difficult to maintain close relationships with people you get on with well.
 However, in an age where the internet is all-pervasive, you should make an attempt to stay in touch with family and friends over email, phone calls, messaging services, video conferencing, and social media.
 It will help you to keep in touch with the people who are important to you but with whom you cannot meet in person as often as you like.
+However, if you find yourself feeling isolated because your family and friends are caught up in their own busy lives, it is important not to lose hope.
+There are alternatives available to help combat loneliness.
+Such facilities can offer more than just quality care and amenities; they can provide you with a vibrant community where you can forge new friendships and create meaningful connections.
 When you lose touch with people, it is easy to feel isolated and lonely and start feeling depressed.
 It can, in turn, affect your mental and physical health.
-If you are not familiar with using technology, you can ask a family member to show you the ropes.

 Conclusion